Jump to Navigation

 Casita Omi

 The homes resemble like each other in style and content.
-The Pilot House has three bedrooms and sleeps six, while the Casita has two bedrooms and sleeps four.
-Each room has a view of the water and a walkout porch or deck.
+The Pilot House has three bedrooms and sleeps six, while the Casita has two bedrooms and sleeps four (with a futon in the living room so possibly 5).
+Each room has a view of the water and a walkout porch or deck though the vegetation has grown narrowing the view.
 The master bedroom in each house is one flight up with its own bath and has a queen size bed.
 The second (and third bedrooms) have twin beds.
 There is a second bath in each house.
 Each bath has a shower.
 There is a portable crib and high chair in storage.
-Babies and children are definitely welcome but animals are not.
+Babies and children are definitely welcome, but pets are not.

 Living Room of Pilot House